michael-bateman/beta.michaelbateman.ca/README.md

 * Near Future
   - Customized dashboard to submit bugs

++ Everything the stable website contains

 ### Access Code
 If you would like to test my beta website, please send me an email at info@michaelbateman.ca.
 Without the beta access code, you will be unable to access my beta website.
 You will still be able to access my stable website.

 ### Help Me
 If you would like to help me improve my projects, please fork this project NOT my stable project.
 Then submit a pull request when finished.
+#### Forking Instructions
+Due to the login system, please follow these instructions to ensure you will be able to access the website from your machine
+1. Fork Repository
+2. Go to the `cookie-checker.js` file located in the `scripts` folder.
+  * Comment out the whole script (3 lines of code) by typing `//` at the beginning of each line

 #### Warning:
 You may find some bugs on this website.
 Please email me if you find any.